 Let’s take a closer look at each method for making PDFs smaller:

-You can resize PDFs using PDF.net in several short steps:
+You can resize PDFs online using pdf.net in several short steps:

 - Open the website and select Compress from the drop-down menu.